-4. Current or former sexual partner of person who had recovered from hepatitis B infection at the time of last sexual contact a) If more than 3 months since last sexual contact, regardless of when the partner was diagnosed with the HBV infection, accept or b) If partner was diagnosed with HBV infection more than 12 months ago and has cleared the infection at the time of last sexual contact, accept.
+4. Current or former sexual partner of person who had recovered from hepatitis B infection at the time of last sexual contact diagnosed with HBV infection and the date that HBV immunisation of the donor commenced).

+Obligatory Obtain history (including time since last contact, date that the partner was a) If more than 3 months since last sexual contact, regardless of when the partner was diagnosed with the HBV infection, accept b) If partner was diagnosed with HBV infection more than 12 months ago and has cleared the infection at the time of last sexual contact, accept.